meain/vim-package-info/README.md

 it will clear the `virutaltext` that was made by all plugins.

 Not a lot can be done about this, but in the case of ALE you can checkout [#14](https://github.com/meain/vim-package-info/issues/14).

-## Development

-### Adding a new config file type

-It is more or less just adding a few regex templates and a some other stuff.
-Here are a rough sketch of the steps.
-Feel free to open an issue and ask if you need more help.

-1. `parser.js > depMarkers` : specify start and end tokens for different groups
-2. `parser.js > nameParserRegex` : regex to find the name from a line in the config
-3. `parser.js > versionParserRegex` : regex to find the current version from a line in the config
-4. `utils.js` : Add key to `global.vimnpmcache`
-5. `utils.js > getUrl` : Add a url formatter
-6. `utils.js > getLatestVersion` : Find latest version from the received data